Drug use: Prescribing for drug use

 Annual OST patient estimates

-The figures shown in Tab 1 and Tabs 2a and 2b are based on the number of unique Community Health Index (CHI) numbers captured from named community prescriptions for relevant medications at any time in a financial year from Prescribing Information System (PIS) data.
+The figures shown in Tab 1, Tab 2 and Tabs 3a and 3b are based on the number of unique Community Health Index (CHI) numbers captured from named community prescriptions for relevant medications at any time in a financial year from Prescribing Information System (PIS) data.
 These figures are described as 'estimates' or 'minimum numbers' due to issues associated with CHI capture for OST prescriptions which mean that it is challenging to provide a robust count of the number of people prescribed these medications.
-Although in some areas CHI capture remains below the agreed threshold of reliability for individual-level analysis (usually only reported when CHI completeness is above 85-90%), these statistics are published as management information due to the ongoing public interest in drug treatment and OST prescribing.
+While national completeness is at the lower end of the threshold, data completeness remains variable at NHS Board level.
+Therefore, we have released a limited range of demographic statistics, which should be interpreted carefully with reference to the discussion on CHI capture.

 • The ‘PIS’ column shows the count of unique Community Health Index (CHI) numbers captured from named community prescriptions for relevant medications at any time in a financial year from Prescribing Information System (PIS) data, as per Tab 1.